15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: The Segre cubic and the Castelnuovo-Richmond-Igusa quartic

-Recall that a \emph{duad} is a subset of cardinality 2.
+Recall that a \emph{duad} is a subset of the set $[1,6] = \{1,\ldots,6\}$ of cardinality $2$.
 A \emph{syntheme} is a set of three complementary duads.
-A \emph{total} is a set of 5 synthemes that contains all duads.
-A subgroup fixing a total is isomorphic to $\frakS_5$ and acts transitively on the set $[1,6]$.
+A \emph{total} is a set of 5 synthemes that contain all duads.
+A subgroup of $\frakS_6$ fixing a total is isomorphic to $\frakS_5$ and acts transitively on the set $[1,6]$.

 The images $P_{ij}$ of 10 lines $\la p_i,p_j\ra$ are singular points of $\sfS_3$, all ordinary nodes.
-The images $\pi_i$ of the exceptional divisors of the blow-up of $\bbP^3$ at the points $p_i$ and the planes $\pi_{ijk} = \la p_i,p_j,p_k\ra$ are planes contained in $\sfS_3$.
+The images $\Pi_i$ of the exceptional divisors of the blow-up of $\bbP^3$ at the points $p_i$ and the planes $\la p_i,p_j,p_k\ra$ are planes contained in $\sfS_3$.
 The 15 planes and 10 nodes form an abstract configuration $(15_4,10_6)$.

-It is also known that the dual hypersurface of $\sfS_3$ is equal to the \emph{Castelnuovo-Richmond-Igusa quartic hypersurface} $\CR_4$.
-The equation of $\CR_4$ is
+It is also known that the projectively dual hypersurface of $\sfS_3$ is projectively isomorphic to the \emph{Castelnuovo-Richmond-Igusa quartic hypersurface} $\CR_4$.
+The equations of $\CR_4$ is